BirdeeHub/nixCats-nvim/README.md

 Because you do this through the same set that also gets passed to your lua, your lua will always know what categories it has available, and then you can pass ANY extra info you want through that same set.
 All will be made available via a handy nixCats plugin.

 ## Attention:
 > You cannot launch nixCats with the nvim command.
-You may, however, launch it with ANYTHING else you would like to choose (which does not cause user level conflicts anyway).
+You may, however, launch it with anything else you would like to choose.

 > This is a side effect of being able to install multiple simultaneous versions of the same version of nvim to the same user's PATH via a module such as home manager, something that would normally cause a collision error.